ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 We will use this namespace to deploy the *hybrid integration* components into ICP cluster.

 ## Deployment steps
+Helm charts are defined one time and should stay reasonably stable over time.
+Docker image change at each build.
+Remember that docker images that are added to the image registry are owned by namespaces.
+All the users within a namespace are owners of the images.
+An owner can remove or update the images from the cluster management console.
+Super administrators have full access to all images in the cluster.
+Owners can also update the scope of an image

 Here are the common steps to perform  when deploying a component of the hybrid integration solution.
 * [Install Helm Chart](#install-helm-chart)
   + [Option 1: Clone the Repo & Install the Chart](#option-1-clone-the-repo--install-the-chart)